This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Why is spring the best selling season?

-The number of foreign tourists visiting Japan peaks in April and May, and many people purchase items during this time to use in the summer .
+The peak number of foreign tourists visiting Japan is from April to May, andmany people purchase items during this time with the intention of using them in the summer .

-People tend to think that sales are good all year round, but in reality, there are big fluctuations.
+It is often thought that sales occur all year round, but in reality there are big fluctuations.

 Annual sales trends of Chirimen crafts